 Toothbrushing Technique Recommendations

-Specific tooth brushing techniques have less scientific support.
-However, there is broad agreement about some aspects of toothbrushing.
+While specific brushing techniques have varying degrees of scientific support, there is broad agreement about several effective practices.

 Clean Between Teeth Daily